 Minimally invasive surgeries cause less postoperative pain and discomfort.
 Studies have shown that patients undergoing MIS procedures report less pain and require smaller doses of pain relievers than patients undergoing traditional surgeries.
 Many of our patients boast about not using pain relievers following their surgery.

-There are no long incisions with MIS.
-Surgeons do not cut through muscles to finish the procedure, leading to less tissue damage and quicker recovery.
+There are no long incisions with minimally invasive surgery.
+Surgeons do not cut through muscles during the procedure, meaning less tissue damage and a faster recovery than traditional surgery which necessarily involves muscle cuts.
 Our patients will comfortably leave our facility on the same day as their procedure.
 In most cases, the patient can return to work and the normal activities of daily life.

 Many physicians claim to use minimally invasive techniques, but it is estimated that fewer than 10 percent of operating spine surgeons utilize this approach, and even fewer use it exclusively.
 Ask your physician exactly how proficient they are in minimally invasive surgery before allowing them to perform a procedure on you.